c-florist/dune-api/README.md

 ## Development

 ### Prerequisites
+This project uses:

-1. This project uses [mise](https://mise.jdx.dev/getting-started.html) for dev environment management.
+1. [mise](https://mise.jdx.dev/getting-started.html) for dev environment management and task running.
-1. This project uses [uv](https://github.com/astral-sh/uv) for python package management.
+1. [uv](https://github.com/astral-sh/uv) for python package management.

 ### Setup
 For a development install, clone the repository and initialise your virtual environment: